eloj/lzw-eddy/README.md

 # Simple LZW (Lempel-Ziv-Welch) Compressor & Decompressor

 A basic headerless LZW compressor and decompressor.
-Supports variable length codes between 9 and 12 bits per default.
-Up to 16-bits should work if the `LZW_MAX_CODE_WIDTH` define is changed and the `lzw_node` type upgraded to 64 bits, but this is untested.
+Supports variable length codes between 9 and 12 bits per default, but up to 15-bits work.

 The algorithm implemented by this code was widely distributed in the old DOS days in places like [Dr.Dobbs](https://marknelson.us/posts/1989/10/01/lzw-data-compression.html) and a popular book on compression,